Ash Wednesday 18 February - Maundy Thursday 2 April

 Wednesday

 Praying for material wellbeing, in our own church family first and in the community beyond too.
 For jobs and financial security, for food and shelter for all.
+Praying for the ministry of the Lantern and the Pantry.

 Thursday